 Focus on voice-search friendly keywords.

 This means you need to optimize using conversational search queries.
 You need to answer questions about your content so that Google can recognize that there’s valid content in relation to a voice query.
-You need to use structured mark update at the help the search engines understand your product and services better.
+You need to use a structured mark update at the help the search engines understand your product and services better.

 Create an FAQ page

-A very effective technique which has worked for a lot of our clients is creating an FAQ page about your product or services.
+A very effective technique that has worked for a lot of our clients is creating an FAQ page about your product or services.
 This is 2 benefits because it will help the consumer understand what your product and services and to Google will recognize the value of your content in a well-constructed FAQ and quite often place it high up in a search results page, faster than a page of regular content.

 Use the Google Search Universe to your advantage